-This plaid jacket is an awesome layering piece since you can wear whatever you’d like underneath and it will still fit correctly.
+This blanket poncho is an awesome layering piece since you can wear whatever you’d like underneath and it will still fit correctly.
 Add a belt and you’ve instantly got a tailored, flattering, and oh-so-comfortable jacket that took you less than 20 minutes to make.

 Are you ready?

 Trust me… this tutorial is crazy-simple.
 If you have never in your life completed a Pinterest project and you don’t own a needle, you’ll still be able to make this blanket poncho.
 Why you ask?
 Well my dear, to make this perfectly cozy little number, there is absolutely no sewing required.

 How to Make The 20 Minute Blanket Poncho:

 To complete this project, you will need some cozy plaid fabric (I’ll be using some wool fabric with a fuzzy, soft backing.
 It feels plush on the inside and looks cute on the outside) cut to 1 1/2 yards.
 I used some brown plaid flannel like this.